Mickelson shrugs off injury concern before Masters

 "I'm surprised, because I was worried when it happened about the Masters but it healed a lot quicker (than expected)."

-Five-time PGA Tour winner Haas, whose father Jay won the Houston Open 27 years ago at a different course, picked up five strokes in his final six holes.

-Haas already has a spot in the Masters but Hoffman needs to win this week to earn a last-minute ticket.
+Mickelson was two strokes behind American leaders Matt Kuchar, Keegan Bradley and J.B.
+Holmes with half the field back in the clubhouse.

-Kuchar, who was tied for the lead midway through the final round at the Texas Open before fading to finish tied for fourth, bounced back quickly.
+Kuchar, who was tied for the lead midway through the final round at the Texas Open before fading to finish equal fourth, bounced back quickly as he works towards Augusta.

-"I was 18 for 18 for greens in regulation," said the six-times PGA Tour winner, who started on the back nine and picked up three birdies in his first six holes before adding three more in consecutive holes around the turn.
+"I was 18 for 18 for greens in regulation," said the six-times PGA Tour winner, who picked up three early birdies before adding three more in consecutive holes around the turn.

 "I made a couple of nice putts mid-round to really get things going and missed a few coming in."

-Englishman Ian Poulter shot a 70 that included a two-stroke penalty at the par-five 13th, where a shot from a fairway bunker hit the lip and then struck his club.

-American Dustin Johnson withdrew after shooting an 80 that included a quadruple bogey.

-The Houston Open has attracted a quality field that includes 23 of the top 50 players in the world.
+The Houston Open has attracted a quality field that includes 23 of the top 50 players in the world, and 46 competitors who have qualified for the Masters.

-World number three Henrik Stenson is the top-ranked player, in the absence of Tiger Woods and Adam Scott.

-Stenson, who shot 71, will become the world number one if he wins on Sunday.
+Among former Masters winners playing this week are Angel Cabrera, Charl Schwartzel, Trevor Immelman and Mike Weir, though 2013 champion Adam Scott is absent.

-(Reporting By Andrew Both in Cary, North Carolina; Editing by Peter Rutherford/Frank Pingue)
+(Reporting By Andrew Both in Cary, North Carolina; Editing by Frank Pingue)